 Rewilding the Daintree through Her Paintbrush

-We recently caught up with the very talented artist, Jaimee Paul, to chat about her ‘Rewild x Rainforest Rescue’ Project, and why she felt so compelled to work with us in protecting the unprotected Daintree rainforest.
+Jaimee Paul – a very talented artist – is Rewilding the Daintree through her paintbrush.
+We recently caught up with Jaimee to chat about her ‘Rewild x Rainforest Rescue’ Project, and why she felt so compelled to work with us in protecting the unprotected Daintree rainforest.

 Jaimee Paul #ArtForPurpose